-The multiplicity distributions of charged particles obtained in QGSM for NSD $pp$ collisions at all energies in question is presented in Fig.~\ref{fig11} for the interval $|\eta| < 2.4$.
-Although the differences between the neighbor energies seem not to be very dramatic, the tendency in the modification of the distributions is quite clear. - The high-multiplicity tail is pushed up, maximum of the distribution is shifted towards small values of $n_{ch}/\langle n_{ch} \rangle$ and the characteristic ''shoulder" in the spectrum becomes quite distinct, as presented by the distribution for top LHC energy.
+The multiplicity distributions of charged particles obtained in QGSM for NSD $pp$ collisions at all energies in question are presented in Fig.~\ref{fig12} for the interval $|\eta| < 2.4$.
+Although the differences between the neighbor energies seem not to be very dramatic, the tendency in the modification of the distributions is quite clear.
+The high-multiplicity tail is pushed up, maximum of the distribution is shifted towards small values of $n_{ch}/\langle n_{ch} \rangle$ and the characteristic ``shoulder" in the spectrum becomes quite distinct, as presented by the distribution for top LHC energy.
 Another interesting observation is the unique intersection point for all distributions.
-All curves cross each other at $z \approx 2.3$ as can be clearly seen in the bottom plot of Fig.~\ref{fig11}, where the ratio $\langle n_{ch} \rangle P(z)|_{546\, GeV} / \langle n_{ch} \rangle P(z)|_{7\, TeV}$ is displayed.
-Note that the aforementioned pseudorapidity range $|\eta| < 2.4$ is not sufficient to observe the multi-hump structure in the KNO-plot predicted in \cite{Kaid99} (see also \cite{KP2}) for the full phase-space.
-To clarify the role of multi-Pomeron processes in violation of KNO-scaling explicitly, Fig.~\ref{fig12} shows the contribution to particle multiplicity diagram coming from the processes with different number of soft Pomerons in $pp$ collisions at $\sqrt{s} = 14$\,TeV.
+All curves cross each other at $z \approx 2.3$ as can be clearly seen in the bottom plot of Fig.~\ref{fig12}, where the ratio $\langle n_{ch} \rangle P(z)|_{546\, {\rm GeV}} / \langle n_{ch} \rangle P(z)|_{7\, {\rm TeV}}$ is displayed.
+This prediction is in line with a recent measurement of multiplicity distributions and investigation of KNO scaling \cite{Zaccolo:qm15}, where the same qualitative behaviour has now been observed.
+Note that the aforementioned pseudorapidity range $|\eta| < 2.4$ is not sufficient to observe the multihump structure in the KNO plot predicted in \cite{Kaid99} (see also \cite{KP2}) for the full phase space.
+To clarify the role of multi-Pomeron processes in violation of KNO scaling explicitly, Fig.~\ref{fig13} shows the contribution to the particle multiplicity diagram coming from the processes with different number of soft Pomerons in $pp$ collisions at $\sqrt{s} = 14$\,TeV.
 The maxima of distributions for multi-Pomeron processes are moved in the direction of high multiplicities thus lifting the high-multiplicity tail.
 The pronounced peak in the low-multiplicity interval arises solely due to single Pomeron exchange.